Association football in New Zealand

-Association football, also known as football (or sometimes as soccer), is a popular recreation sport in New Zealand.
+Association football, also known as football or soccer, is a popular recreation sport in New Zealand.
 The sport is administered by the governing body New Zealand Football (NZF).
 It is the third-most popular men's team sport after rugby union and cricket.
 Approximately 60% of the people in New Zealand are considered association football fans.

 Among New Zealand adults in 2000, it was the 12th most participated sport, at seven percent.
 Among boys ages 5–17, it was the most participated in sport, with a 17 percent participation rate; among girls, it ranks fifth in popularity at six percent, behind swimming, netball, horse riding, and tennis.

 Administration

 Six regional federations participate in the administration and promotion of the sport in New Zealand: